CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cmaqv54-cluster/aws-pcluster_v54_preloaded.md

 `sudo usermod -s /bin/tcsh ubuntu`

-logout and log back in

 ### Copy file to .cshrc

 ```
 cp /shared/pcluster-cmaq/install/dot.cshrc.pcluster ~/.cshrc
 ```

+logout and log back in to activate default tcsh shell

 ### Check what modules are available on the cluster